harilvfs/carch/.github/README.md

 ### Prerequisites

-- `fzf` is required for the TUI interface in the Carch script.
+- `fzf` is required for the TUI interface in the Carch scripts.
   Make sure `fzf` is installed before using Carch.

 <details>